-As if sensing that Harry didn't want anyone to know about it the glow from the necklace remained dim, just bright enough for Harry to notice that it was glowing green.
-When the words finally appeared a bit later, it was only bright enough for him to read the answer.
+As if sensing that Harry didn't want anyone to know about it, the glow from the necklace remained dim, just bright enough for Harry to notice that it was glowing green.
+When the words finally appeared later, it was only bright enough for him to read the answer.

 'Just because I make you think of him doesn't mean you should get rid of me,' it replied.

 Harry nodded absently as he let the thought sink in.
 It was true, he was still angered at the headmaster for keeping him out of the Order's plans and especially for keeping his godfather locked up in his own house.
 The necklace did of course remind him of Dumbledore, but hadn't it also been his savior?
 If it wouldn't have been for the necklace he'd have surely gone mad, so hadn't Dumbledore actually taken measures to make sure Harry would remain fine, while still excluding him from certain things?

 He felt something grab his wrist and immediately looked around for the source when he noticed a dark shadow in front of him shifting its weight gracefully and silently onto the bed.